alexmilowski/littleflow/littleflow.md

 '''
 ```

-The use of parameters is implemetation defined as it has no semantics in the
+The use of parameters is implementation defined as it has no semantics in the
 flow language itself.

 #### Task declarations

-A task delcaration provides additional information about tasks.
+A task declaration provides additional information about tasks.

 ```
 @task A (- dry-run: false -) '''